‘Days Of Our Lives’ Spoilers: Dario Ditches Abby After Accident, ‘Chabby’ Reunion Takes Surprising Turn

-Days Of Our Lives spoilers for this week reveal that after Abigail (Marci Miller) gets hit by a car, Dario Hernandez (Jordi Vilasuso) heads out of town.
+Days of Our Lives spoilers for this week reveal that after Abigail (Marci Miller) gets hit by a car, Dario Hernandez (Jordi Vilasuso) heads out of town.
 This leaves Chad DiMera (Billy Flynn) to try and pick up the pieces of their shattered lives.
 “Chabby” fans have been waiting a long time for Chad and Abby to reunite.
 However, their reunion during the next few weeks will take a “surprising” turn.

 DOOL spoilers are ahead.
 Do not continue reading unless you want to know what is coming up on the NBC soap opera.